 - Inspect all the pipes that go towards the jets.

 - Observe the dropping water level.
 For instance, if it stops dropping at the level of the jets, then it’s most likely that a jet is the source of leakage.

 - Check whether the shell of the hot tub has cracks.

-- Multiple leaks can be detected by adding dark food color in the water.
-Drop dark food colorant in the water in front of the jets and keep an eye out for where the food coloring falls.
+- Multiple leaks can be detected by adding dark food colour to the water.
+Drop dark food colourant in the water in front of the jets and keep an eye out for where the food colouring falls.
 If it leaks outside of the jet, you may have found a leak.
 Repeat this test for all jets if you didn’t find a leak.

 How to fix the hot tub leak?